-Damien first came to Antarctica in 1979 with the British Antarctic Survey as a diving officer, and has experienced three Antarctic summers and two winters on bases at Signy Island, South Orkneys; and at Grytviken, South Georgia, supporting the inshore marine biological programme.
-He was stranded on South Georgia during the Argentine occupation in the Falklands Conflict and was evacuated after British forces recaptured the Island.
+Damien first went to Antarctica in 1979, as a diving officer with the British Antarctic Survey, and has experienced 3 Antarctic summers and 2 winters on bases at Signy Island, part of the South Orkney Islands, and Grytviken, South Georgia, supporting the inshore marine biological program.
+He was stranded on South Georgia during the Argentine occupation in the Falklands Conflict and was evacuated after British forces recaptured the island.

-He has subsequently worked as a commercial diver, a marine archaeologist and taught in secondary schools and outdoor education for seventeen years.
-He has been a leader on expeditions taking young people to Alaska and British Columbia.
-Damien began working on Antarctic Tourist vessels during the 2004-5 season.
-His first trip to the Maritime Arctic was in 2007, since when he has regularly worked on trips to Svalbard, Iceland and Greenland, and traversed the North West Passage.
-Since 2006 he has lived in Brittany, France, where he now divides his time between Marine Archaeology and working on polar expedition ships.
+Subsequently, Damien has worked as a commercial diver and marine archaeologist and taught in secondary schools and outdoor education for 17 years.
+He has been a leader on expeditions taking young people to Alaska and British Columbia, and began working on Antarctic tourist vessels during the 2004-05 season.
+His first trip to the Maritime Arctic was in 2007; since then, he has regularly worked on trips to Svalbard, Iceland and Greenland, and traversed the Northwest Passage.
+Since 2006, he has lived in Brittany, France, where he now divides his time between marine archaeology and working on polar expedition ships.